-Moreover, the annual growth rate of this segment between 2021 and 2028 will most likely be around 21%.
+Moreover, the annual growth rate of this segment between 2022 and 2030 will most likely be 21.3%.
 The biggest drivers of the fast market growth are artificial intelligence and blockchain technology.
 For example, AI plays a vital role in cinematography, voice-overs, and other similar components of video production.
 Quite a few video providers, most notably Netflix, have introduced AI into their operations to improve their content and personalize customer experience.

 (Grand View Research)

 It all started with the 2020 lockdown.
 Non-essential workers were home and spent much of their time streaming.
 Some of the services experienced more than spectacular growth.
 Take, for example, Facebook Gaming.
 According to the video game streaming statistics, this service had 238% year-over-year growth.
 Similarly, Twitch witnessed 101% growth compared to the year before.
 At 65%, YouTube Gaming’s rise was less impressive but still considerable.

 With nearly 70 artists live-streaming their performances, no wonder the audience doubled.
 This also marked the platform’s largest audience since YouTube started streaming Coachella exclusively in 2011.